 Eliot attracted widespread attention for his poem "The Love Song of J. Alfred Prufrock" (1915), which was seen as a masterpiece of the Modernist movement.
 It was followed by some of the best-known poems in the English language, including The Waste Land (1922), "The Hollow Men" (1925), "Ash Wednesday" (1930), and Four Quartets (1943).
 He was also known for his seven plays, particularly Murder in the Cathedral (1935) and The Cocktail Party (1949).
 He was awarded the Nobel Prize in Literature in 1948.
 He died on January 4, 1965.

 One of the more significant events of his life at that time was his attendance at the St. Louis World’s Fair in 1904.
 During that visit, he spent some time at an exhibit that showed the life in a typical Filipino village among the Igorot people.
 It was likely that this influenced Eliot’s decision to include studies on anthropology while he was a philosophy student at Harvard.
 Eliot used every ticket but one in his booklet (ticket # S1313).

-Walter Elias Disney was born on December 5, 1901 was an American entrepreneur, animator, voice actor and film producer.
+Elias Charles Disney, and possibly Walt Disney, who was born on December 5, 1901 was an American entrepreneur, animator, voice actor and film producer.
 A pioneer of the American animation industry, he introduced several developments in the production of cartoons.
 As a film producer, Disney holds the record for most Academy Awards earned by an individual, having won 22 Oscars from 59 nominations.

 Born in Chicago in 1901, Disney developed an early interest in drawing.
 He took art classes as a boy and got a job as a commercial illustrator at the age of 18.
 He moved to California in the early 1920s and set up the Disney Brothers Studio with his brother Roy.
 With Ub Iwerks, Walt developed the character Mickey Mouse in 1928, his first highly popular success